-Turkish economy has more than tripled over the past 16 years and is capable of more growth in future with its strong macroeconomic fundamentals that are built upon fiscal discipline that keeps EU defined government debt stock to GDP ratio under Maastricht criteria (40% as of 4Q20 vs. 60% of GDP).
+Turkish economy has more than tripled over the past 18 years and is capable of more growth in future with its strong macroeconomic fundamentals that are built upon fiscal discipline that keeps EU defined government debt stock to GDP ratio under Maastricht criteria (40% as of 1Q21 vs. 60% of GDP).

-Turkey has favorable demographics with its young and skilled workforce; half of the population is under age 32 and the number of young adults who have attained a tertiary education has tripled in the last 16 years.
+Turkey has favorable demographics with its young and skilled workforce, when Turkey’s population is compared to EU countries Turkey has the youngest population, half of the population is under age 32 and the number of young adults who have attained a tertiary education has more than tripled in the last 18 years.

 Moreover, Turkey’s convenient and strategic location enables Turkey to benefit from important export markets like EU market with increasing variety of products and markets.
 50% of the US$ 169 billion merchandise exports have been made to EU countries in 2020.